Skip to Content

 A flashlight helps when the sun goes down, and you need a source of light so you can see what you’re doing.

-It might be tempting to use your phone or even your car’s headlights, but we highly recommend against those options.
+Using your phone or even your car's headlights might be tempting, but we highly recommend against those options.

-Using your phone for a flashlight drains the battery, and your car’s headlights can be a little overkill.
+Using your phone for a flashlight drains the battery, and your car's headlights can be overkill.

 You might also want to consider some extra flashlight batteries from brands such as EcoGearFX.com to ensure that you can always keep it running.